+FQDN

-FQDN Fully Qualified Domain Name
+Fully Qualified Domain Name

+ULID-pair context
-ULID-pair context The state that the multihoming shim maintains between a pair of Upper-layer identifiers.
-The context is identified by a context tag for each direction of the communication, and also identified by the pair of ULID and a Forked for the context.
-This is used to uniquely associate both received control packets and payload extension headers as belonging to the context.

-Instance Identifier (see below).
+The state that the multihoming shim maintains between a pair of Upper-layer identifiers.
+The context is identified by a context tag for each direction of the communication, and also identified by the pair of ULID and a Forked Instance Identifier (see below).